iksopo/lab6-microservices/doc/report.md

   ![Accounts_log_p2](img/1-accounts_log_2.png)
 - Web
   ![Web_log](img/1-web_log.png)

+Screenshots show they are initialized and resolving eureka endpoints via configuration.
+Also each service is getting registered in Eureka.
 ## The service registration service has the two services registered

 Now after a short period of time they will be registered in Eureka: